London Fashion Week Has a Body Diversity Problem

 While plus models regularly walk alongside straight size ones at New York shows like Christian Siriano and Chromat, London continues to lag behind.
 Shows are more likely to feature thin non-models found through street casting than professional plus models who’ve been honing their skills for years.
 On occasion, a single plus model will turn up in an indie designer’s off-location show — but year after year, the most visible ones actually working during and around LFW are part of statement-making alternative events for specialized retailers like SimplyBe.

-“I think it is a shame because London is forward-thinking in so many ways,” says Willis, who is now the director of agency Bridge Models, which represents models of all sizes.
+“I think it is a shame because London is forward-thinking in so many ways,” says Beth Willis, director of curve agency Bridge Models.
 “We pride ourselves as an inclusive, multicultural city but when it comes to British fashion designers, in particular for LFW, we see the same old beauty standards being rolled out.”

 Bridge is trying to change that.
 Formed in 2014 by Willis and Charlotte Griffiths, the company aims to “bridge the gap” between size 0 models and the rest of us.
 For women, this means starting at a U.K. size 10.
 (U.K. 8, or U.S. 4, is the upper limit for straight-size agencies; the country’s average size is 16.)
 Currently, the bodacious and outspoken Olivia “Curvy” Campbell is their largest model at a U.K. 22.